 This side effect is much worse with the oxide form and can happen for many with the citrate form as well.
 I’ve foudn the glycinate to be the best tolerated by a woman’s tummy and it provides a bit of glycine which is a useful amino acid for relaxation and sleep as well.
 I also see good results with other chelated forms such as magneisum malate and if mag glycinate doesn’t help you sleep, magnesium threonate may as it seems to get into the brain better (this is often called NeuroMag).

-Back to your uterus: To nip cramps I often use 400mg several times a day.
+Back to your uterus: To nip cramps I often use 400-600mg per day.
 This is about 10 times more than a square of chocolate.
 But because of bowel issues, go up slow and see if you tolerate this dose a couple times per day and you need to take it throughout the cycle to boost your stores and make sure your body pool of magnesium comes up so that come period time there’s plenty left for the smooth muscle of the uterus to contract gently.
 You can also use a topical magnesium during your period or when you’re having cramps to give that tissue an added boost.